WHAT IS Khorasan Wheat?

 Khorasen, like spelt, is more easily digested, more water-soluble, and tends to be more friendly with gluten-intolerant people.
 Sometimes people who are suffering from Celiac disease are able to tolerate Khorasen – but each body is different, and I do not guarantee that it will work.

-IN WHAT RECIPES DO I USE Khorasan Wheat?
+HOW DO I USE Khorasan Wheat in RECIPES?

 Khorasan is best used in noodle or pasta recipes or even in cakes, donuts, and pastries.
-It doesn’t make good bread when used by itself.
-Personally, I do use it in bread when I mix it with spelt and even hard white wheat — that is my favorite wheat combination.
+It doesn’t usually make good bread when used by itself, however, I do use it in my bread when I mix it with spelt and hard white wheat.
+It turns out great!

 We sell our Idaho-family-grown khorasan in 50 pound bags of whole kernels (berries).
 Khorasan tends to be higher in protein and many minerals, especially selenium, zinc, and magnesium compared to modern wheat.
 It also tends to have a higher amount of lipids which gives you more energy than carbohydrates!